NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/service worker vulnerabilities/The Service Worker Hiding in Your Browser. The Next Web Attack Target..md

 - we developed a measurement tool to conduct a large-scale study on the popular websites that deploy a service worker
 - we used a public dataset provided which shows the Alexa top 7,060 websites that utilize a service worker
-- [OpenBugBounty](https://www.openbugbounty.org/) was used to assess which websites were reported to be vulnerable to XSS
+- [OpenBugBounty](https://www.openbugbounty.org/) was used to assess which websites were reported to be vulnerable to XSS.
+934 websites were found having non-patched XSS[^1]
 - static data was collected from the websites, verifying that they actually register a SW
 - IndexedDB usage was analyzed

 ## Results

 - some websites blindly trusting the data from the [[IndexedDB]] and use it inside critical functions in the SW context. ==Information from the document context can flow into the SW context thanks to the IndexedDB==
+- We speculate that the vulnerable appified websites use the IndexedDB to specify the path of the file being imported ==because the SW provider encourages them to do so==.
+The provider likely has several service worker configurations corresponding to different service worker files that fit different types of customers
-- legitimate push services providing location-based notifications, which can similarly be ==utilized by attackers to track a user’s location==
+- legitimate push services providing location-based notifications can be ==utilized by attackers to track a user’s location==

 ## Limits

+- websites that required login were discarded due to challenges in automating the web crawling

 ---
 #### References
 - [[(Chinprutthiwong, Vardhan, et al., 2021)]]

+[^1]: OpenBugBounty does not offer official APIs to check for bugs in a specific website.
+However, it can be queried with: `https://www.openbugbounty.org/search/?search=mywebsite.com` to check weather bugs have been reported